Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 Seasonal keyword arbitrage

-Dutch consumers show unique seasonal patterns.
-Our data shows:
+Belgian consumers show unique seasonal patterns.
+Our data reveals:

 Q1: 67% more searches for "organization", "planning", "new year"